phirmware/create-project-cli/README.md

 ### Project Setup

-This project assumes you have [NodeJS v10](http://nodejs.org/) or greater installed.
-You should also have [npm v3](https://www.npmjs.com/) or greater installed as well (this comes packaged with Node 10).
-You'll also need a recent version of [git](https://git-scm.com/) installed as well.
+This project assumes you have [NodeJS v8](http://nodejs.org/) or greater installed.

 <!-- You may have come to this project from different varying sources.
 There are a
 different series of branches for each workshop/course I've done.
 To get started with